Is Doublet-Triplet Splitting Necessary?: Introduction

-We demonstrate that it is not necessary to accomplish the aforementioned mass split if one includes effects of the higher-dimensional operators within the Georgi-Glashow model.
-The inclusion of these operators allows one to completely suppress proton decay signatures via the scalar leptoquark mediation without affecting viability of the mechanism that generates masses of the SM charged fermions.
-We furthermore show that this intriguing possibility is also compatible with the partial suppression of the gauge mediated two-body proton decay signatures.
+We will pursue an alternative direction that relies on inclusion of higher-dimensional operators and yields a triplet $T$ that exclusively couples to either the SM quark-quark or quark-lepton pairs but not to both.
+We will, for definiteness, use Georgi-Glashow model to provide a proof of existence of our observation although our analysis is also applicable to the $SU(5)$ theory that is broken with $75_H$~\cite{Hubsch:1984pg} instead of $24_H$, the flipped $SU(5)$ scenario~\cite{Barr:1981qv}, and supersymmetric realisations of these unification models.
+We will explicitly demonstrate that the inclusion of $SU(5)$ invariant higher-dimensional operators allows one to completely suppress proton decay signatures via the scalar leptoquark mediation without affecting viability of the mechanism that generates masses of the SM charged fermions.
+We will furthermore show that this intriguing possibility is also compatible with the partial suppression of the gauge mediated two-body proton decay signatures.

-We introduce the most relevant details of the $SU(5)$ setup and the accompanying notation in Sec.~\ref{sec:set-up}.
-The proton decay suppression mechanisms for both the scalar and gauge mediations are discussed in detail in Sec.~\ref{sec:PD}.
-We subsequently show how to establish an accurate upper bound on the cutoff scale associated with the higher-dimensional operators if one resorts to these suppression mechanisms in Sec.~\ref{sec:limit}.
-Final remarks are presented in Sec.~\ref{sec:remarks} and all our findings summarized in Sec.~\ref{sec:conclusions}.
+We introduce the most relevant details of the $SU(5)$ setup and the accompanying notation in Sec.\ \ref{sec:set-up}.
+The proton decay suppression mechanisms for both the scalar and gauge mediations are discussed in detail in Sec.\ \ref{sec:PD}.
+We subsequently show how to establish an accurate upper bound on the cutoff scale associated with the higher-dimensional operators if one resorts to these suppression mechanisms in Sec.\ \ref{sec:limit}.
+Our findings are summarized in Sec.\ \ref{sec:conclusions}.